chapel-lang/chapel/doc/rst/language/spec/variables.rst

    ..
 BLOCK-test-chapeloutput

       no-split-init.chpl:1: In function 'main':
-      no-split-init.chpl:2: error: variable 'x' is not initialized and has no type no-split-init.chpl:2: note: cannot find initialization point to split-init this variable no-split-init.chpl:3: note: 'x' is used here before it is initialized
+      no-split-init.chpl:2: error: 'x' is not initialized and has no type no-split-init.chpl:2: note: cannot find initialization point to split-init this variable no-split-init.chpl:3: note: 'x' is used here before it is initialized